yosemitebandit/meduele/readme.md

    voicemail
  - method for marking cases as resolved
  - method to flag a call as 'in need of translation'
+ - view all patients
+ - view all volunteers

 ### should-fix
- - failures in firefox; related to <audio> element? ..if so, I don't think this element is needed
+ - there's a lot of js in places where it is not needed
+ - the api is..cluttered, so cluttered

 ### other notes